UC SHIP Waiver

 UC Merced students who have waived out of SHIP can be seen at UC Merced Student Health Services (SHS) for primary care and other health related concerns, however your medical condition may require care that is not available at SHS.

-If you plan to waive SHIP, you must first make sure that your insurance provides coverage for non-emergency medical care within 55 miles of UC Merced.
-This is one of the waiver criterion and will ensure that you have access to necessary medical care in Merced when you need it.
+If you plan to waive SHIP, you must first make sure your insurance provides coverage for non-emergency medical care within 55 miles of UC Merced.
+This is one of the waiver criterion and will ensure you have access to necessary medical care in Merced when you need it.
 Your waiver will be denied if your insurance does not provide coverage within 55 miles of UC Merced.
-Avoid having your waiver denied and take the necessary steps now to make sure that you have the necessary coverage before you need to use it.
+Avoid having your waiver denied and take the necessary steps now to make sure you have the necessary coverage before you need to use it.

 You must contact your insurance company, whether it is Kaiser, Medi-Cal, or a private HMO, to let them know you are attending college in Merced.
 Ask them if you have coverage for non-emergency and non-urgent care while in Merced.
 Most HMO plans, including Medi-Cal, require that your non-emergency and non-urgent care be obtained through your assigned medical group or primary care physician (PCP) and will only allow local care if it's an emergency or urgent care.
 This will be a problem if your medical group or PCP is not located in Merced.

 Most PPO plans do not have this requirement and will provide coverage in Merced whether it is an emergency, urgent or not.

-If you do not have the necessary coverage in Merced, ask your insurance representative how to change your coverage so that you do.
+If you do not have the necessary coverage in Merced, ask your insurance representative how to change your coverage.
 You may find the following information helpful as you transfer your insurance coverage to Merced.